danskespil/gradle-plugin-release/README.md

 * DONE Get the basic plugin working with git, travis, oss, ...
   * DONE use latest gradle version.
 * Build a plugin that configures ajoberstar like we currently do at Danske Spil (see AS IS Strategy)
-* Publish it to gradle plugin portal
+* DONE Publish it to gradle plugin portal
 * Replace the current release configuration at some current Danske Spil project with this plugin and validate that it is works the same way
 * Let the plugin be released by itself
 * Configure the plugin to (allow for ?) inclusion of branch name in release tags